Skip to main content

 Honesty about sourcing has to extend to honesty about authorship.

-Steven is the founder of CRETAN®, a responsible tourism initiative on Crete built around wheelchair-accessible nature tours.
-CRETAN® is named on this site, and it appears as one case study among the frameworks—an example of what these principles look like when an operation is actually built around them.
+Steven is the founder of CRETAN®, a responsible tourism initiative on Crete whose work includes wheelchair-accessible nature tours.
+CRETAN® is named on this site, and it appears as one case study among the frameworks—an example of what these principles look like when an operation is actually built around them, not a finished proof that the access holds.

 If you want to see how these principles shape a real operating model, the CRETAN® model on Crete is one place to look—offered as an example, not an endorsement to act on.
 The frameworks here stand on their own.